hackworthltd/primer-app/README.md

 To develop interactively, enter the Nix shell via `nix develop`.
 Once there, you can run all the usual `yarn` commands.
 Because we're using Yarn workspaces, if you're in the top-level project directory, most Yarn commands will need to be prefixed by `yarn workspace <package>`, where `<package>` is the name of the package you want to manage.
 Alternatively, from within the Nix shell, you can `cd` to the relevant project subdirectory and run Yarn from there, without the need for the `yarn workspace` command prefix.
 All packages in the workspace are subdirectories of the top-level `packages/` directory.

+In particular, as a first time setup you will need to run `yarn` to populate the `node_modules` directories before `yarn dev`, `yarn lint` or `yarn build` will work.
+(However, some other commands, such as `yarn add` may automatically trigger this population.)

 ### The top-level project